P. Jordani Slapping THE EVOLUTION OF A PHEROMONE SIGNALING SYSTEM

 A theoretical structural model of PMF-H. The Insight II homology modeling program, Modeler (Accelrys Software, Inc., San Diego, CA) was used to construct the PMF structural model based on the known crystal structure of cardiotoxin V chain A as determined by Sun et al. (ID# 1KXI in the Protein Data Bank at http://www.rcsb.org).
 Cardiotoxin V from the Taiwan cobra (Naja naja atra) is a member of the snake venom cytotoxin functional class of small (~7 kDa), highly disulfide-bonded proteins that possess a three-finger structural motif and a 1-3, 2-4, 5-6, 7-8 disulfide bonding pattern.

-The 22kDa PRF pheromones have been purified, characterized, sequenced, shown to bind to receptors in the vomeronasal organ (VNO) and to increase female receptivity.
-A recombinant PRF (rPRF) identical to one of the major natural isoforms has been prepared and shown to possess biological activity similar to the natural isoform.
-Recent CD (circular dichroism) experiments of 3 PRF isoforms and rPRF indicate a secondary structure composition that is predominantly alpha-helix with an amount typical of the 4 alpha-helix bundle of IL-6 cytokines.
+The 22kDa PRF pheromone family has been purified, characterized, sequenced, shown to bind to receptors in the vomeronasal organ (VNO) and to increase female sexual receptivity.
+We have developed a bacterial expression system for PRF, and recombinant PRF (rPRF) identical to one of the major natural isoforms has been shown to possess biological activity similar to the natural isoform (Houck et al. 2006b).
+Soluble recombinant PRF was expressed in liquid culture with remarkable efficiency (~75mg/L) and was purified using a cleavable metal-affinity tag (6xHis) followed by HPLC.
+Circular dichroism measurements of 3 PRF isoforms and rPRF indicate a secondary structure composition that is predominantly alpha-helix with an amount typical of the 4 alpha-helix bundle of IL-6 cytokines.
 The 3-dimensional structure of the rPRF will be determined.

 Conditions for the determination of the disulfide bonding pattern were developed for a single purified isoform which resulted in the average reduction and alkylation of 1, 2 or 3 disulfide bonds.
 Aliquots of each were then subjected to complete digestion with trypsin, chymotrypsin or Glu-C prior to direct MALDI-TOF analysis.
 All of the MS data sets are consistent with a disulfide bonding pattern of 1-2, 3-6/7, 4-5, and 6/7-8, with the 3-6/7 bond being more susceptible to reduction and alkylation than the 1-2 bond.
 This pattern will dictate a 3-dimensional structure different from that for xenoxins and snake toxins (1-3, 2-4, 5-6, 7-8) and may represent a sub-family for courtship pheromones or a new family of 8 Cys/7 kDa proteins.